PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 Data reporting (or "expected results") is done by checking elements in the page and returning a value (number of lines in a table, content of a modal, value of an input, etc).

-We use the *expect* element from the [Chai library](https://www.chaijs.com/) and you need to require it:
+This framework uses the *expect* element from the [Chai library](https://www.chaijs.com/), so we need to require it:

 ```js
 // Import expect from chai